aronchee/rspecpractice/README.md

 # rspecpractice
-learn to rspec with ruby on rails
+This is where I learn to rspec with ruby on rails